1. Home

 To give a user a new filter, apply a new filter to the map and then click on Set Filter to apply the new filter to them.

-To edit the filter, click on Preview Filter to see what they had, update the filter accordingly and then click on the Set Filter link to apply it.
+To edit the filter, click on Preview Filter to see their current filter restrictions, update the filter as needed, then click on the Set Filter link to apply it.

 If you have several users who need the same filter, you can check the box on the left of the row for each of them and then click on the Set Filter for Checked button